NervosEducationHub/EducationHubArticles/what_is_a_partially_signed_bitcoin_transacion_(explainCKBot)/index.md

 BIP 174 also specifies how proprietary data can be included in PSBTs, allowing organizations to attach additional information necessary for their internal processes without affecting the overall standardization.
 This feature is particularly useful for businesses or services needing to include custom metadata in their transactions.

 Consider a Bitcoin exchange that needs to include transaction metadata for internal auditing purposes.
 The exchange might need to track which customer initiated a transaction, the purpose of the transaction, and other relevant information for compliance and record-keeping.

-To do this, an exchange can create a PSBT for a withdrawal request that, along with the standard transaction details, contains proprietary data fields that include the customer’s ID, the withdrawal request ID, and other relevant audit information.
+To do this, an exchange can create a PSBT for a withdrawal request which, along with the standard transaction details, contains proprietary data fields that include the customer’s ID, the withdrawal request ID, and other relevant audit information.
 These fields are tagged with a proprietary key type (0xFC) specified in BIP 174, which might look like this within the PSBT: 0xFC &lt;length of identifier> &lt;identifier> &lt;subtype> &lt;key data>.
 For instance, the customer ID might be added as a proprietary key, enabling the exchange to track this specific withdrawal in its internal systems.

 The PSBT, with the proprietary data included, is then sent to a cold storage wallet for signing.
 The cold wallet verifies the transaction details and adds the necessary signatures without needing to understand or process the proprietary data.
 Once the transaction is fully signed and broadcast, the proprietary data helps the exchange reconcile its internal records with on-chain transactions, ensuring that every withdrawal is correctly logged and traceable within its system.